All Episodes

 We're two years past that.

-So, you know, this would not be.
+So, you know, this would not.

 Would that be a valid legal argument?

-No, i i it wouldn't, and neither would the fact that Trump was out of the jurisdiction.
+And neither would the fact that Trump was out of the jurisdiction.

-If you read the fine print of the law, it says you you only it can only be told or extended if you don't know where the other person is outside the jurisdiction of New York.
+If you read the fine print of the law, it says only it can only be told or extended if you don't know where the other person is outside the jurisdiction of New York.

 Well, everybody knew where he was.